Blog And Website Main Differences

 - Amazon: The largest e-commerce website in the world.

 - Google: The most commonly used search engine, i.e. website.

 - Facebook: The most popular social media website.
 Apple: A website dedicated to displaying Apple products.

 Website Differences: What Is A Blog?

-A blog is simply a site where you can add posts, and the new posts will appear on top of the older post(s), and so on.
-The post could contain anything from an image to video or text.
-Usually, the post has a headline that shows the people what the post is about, and then they write and use images or videos to discuss the topic.
+A blog is a website where posts can be added.
+New posts appear above old posts.
+The post can contain anything from images to videos or text.
+Usually, the title of a post shows people what the post is about.
+They then write and use images or videos to discuss the topic.

 Blog x Website: Differences